Quick Answer: Interactive Toys for Rabbits – Why Is This So Important?

 All of the wooden toys that you provide your rabbit with should be natural and untreated.
 Also, stay away from cedar.
 It’s a very stinky wood that rabbits won’t prefer.
 It can also cause liver damage to your rabbit if they’re exposed to it frequently.

-Provide your rabbit with interactive toys that allow them to use their natural instincts.
+Provide your rabbit with interactive toys that allow them to use its natural instincts.
 Rabbits love to forage, chew and dig.
 There are plenty of toys you can purchase and make that will require the use of these skills.

 Do some additional research online if you’re interested in making some DIY toys for your rabbit.